In 1966, Dave Bing won Rookie of the Year Award. Grant Hill became the first Piston since Dave Bing in 1966–67 to win the award.

 On August 9, 2007, Grant Hill and Tamia's daughter, Lael Rose Hill, was born.

-At the end of the 2006-2007 season, Grant Hill was undecided on whether to return to the Magic, sign with another team, or retire.
+In 2007, after the Orlando Magic were swept by the Detroit Pistons in the playoffs, Grant Hill was undecided on whether to return to the Magic for the 2007-08 season, sign with another team, or retire.

-On January 9, 2008, Grant Hill was sidelined for two weeks after undergoing an emergency appendectomy.
+On January 9, 2008, Grant Hill was sidelined for two weeks due to an emergency appendectomy.

 In 2008, Grant Hill publicly supported Barack Obama's presidential bid.

-On July 10, 2009, Grant Hill decided to re-sign with the Phoenix Suns for a 2-year deal.
+On July 10, 2009, Grant Hill decided to re-sign with the Phoenix Suns for a 2-year deal, despite offers from the New York Knicks and Boston Celtics.

-In 2010, Grant Hill exercised his option for the 2010–11 season, and the Suns underwent two major roster changes.
+In 2010, Grant Hill exercised his option for the 2010-11 season with the Phoenix Suns, during which the team underwent significant roster changes.

-In 2010, Grant Hill played in the Western Conference Finals with the Phoenix Suns, showcasing his continued career after his ankle injury.
+In 2010, Grant Hill played in the Western Conference Finals with the Phoenix Suns.

 In 2010, Grant Hill was chosen as the tenth-smartest athlete in sports by Sporting News.